DavidCoteFun/ElectroMagneticShowerSimulator/README.md

 # ElectroMagneticShowerSimulator

-Embryo of prototype to study GPU acceleration techniques for Electro-Magnetic Shower simulations in particle physics. <br>
+Embryo of prototype to study GPU acceleration techniques for Electro-Magnetic Shower simulations in particle physics.
-Started in 2014 but never completed...
+(Started in 2014 but never completed.)

 ## To setup CUDA
 ```